wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-agent-key-polling.rst

 .. deprecated:: 4.4.0

-.. note:: Since 4.4.0, the agent-key-polling wodle is deprecated in favor of the :doc:`agent key request <../../agents/key-request>` feature.
-Although this configuration block is still usable, it is highly recommended to use its dedicated block in :doc:`auth <auth>`.
+.. note:: The agent-key-polling wodle is deprecated in favor of the :doc:`agent key request <../../agents/key-request>` feature.
+Although this configuration block is still usable, we highly recommend to use the agent key request dedicated block in :doc:`auth <auth>`.

 .. topic:: XML section name